 Subject areas for your CNA class may focus on different aspects.
 Study these topics in your training, as questions may appear about these on your state exams too!

-The knowledge test has 60 questions and has a time limit of 60 minutes to complete.
-76% and above is the passing score for this part of the exam.
+The knowledge test has 60 questions and a time limit of 60 minutes to complete.
+76% above is the passing score for this part of the exam.

 The skills test is an essential part of your exam.
-This will give you a chance to prove your skills in actual-like scenarios with patients.
+This will be your chance to prove your skills in actual-like scenarios with patients.
 You will perform three or four tasks out of the 19 skills in 30 minutes.
 There are key steps in each skill that you must perform with precision to pass.
 Attentive listening is crucial for you to pass this part!

 All test takers have to register on Massachusetts CNA TMU©.
 After your initial registration, you are now able to schedule and pay for your exams.